-Creamy garlic mushroom pasta finished in pan.
+Creamy garlic mushroom pasta in black pan.

 Each number corresponds to the numbered written steps below.